Wildchild9/QuickCombine/README.md

 | Can produce multiple downstream outputs for each upstream element (one to many) | ❌ | ❌ | ✅ | ✅ |

 #### `futureMap`
 This operator asynchronously maps each element for the upstream publisher to one output using promises.
 Upon the first promise being called, `futureMap` will ignore all subsequent promises and pass a finished completion state downstream.
-Since `asyncMap` cannot produce any errors, its error type is `Never`.
+Since `futureMap` cannot produce any errors, its error type is `Never`.
 For an operator with the same functionality as `futureMap` but with error propagation, see [`tryFutureMap`](#tryfuturemap).

 In the following example, `futureMap` is used to retrieve the value at a specific location in a database.
 ```swift